 The North Umpqua clearwater river offers exciting opportunities for rafting and kayaking.
 Visitors can take guided trips down the river, rent their equipment, and explore independently.
 The river offers a mix of rapids and calm stretches, making it an excellent option for all skill levels.

 The Umpqua Valley is known for its wine, with several wineries in the area.
 Visitors can participate in wine tastings, learn about the local wine industry, and enjoy the beautiful scenery of the Toketee Falls trail and the surrounding vineyards.

 How To Get To Toketee Falls

 From Roseburg, take Oregon Highway 138 east to a junction with the paved Toketee-Rigdon Road between mileposts 58 and 59.
-Turn north and proceed 0.2 mile to a fork, bear left, cross a bridge, then immediately turn left onto the spur road to the Toketee Falls trailhead.
+Turn north and proceed 0.2 miles to a fork, bear left, cross a bridge, immediately onto the forest road and turn left onto the spur road to the Toketee Falls trailhead.

 We highly recommend this hike at That Oregon Life, and you will find the trail is well-maintained and should be accessible for just about anyone.